 Montreal did not settle however, adding two more goals before the end of the game, both from Antinoro, who completed his hat trick to make it 6-0.

 In its first game of the season on the road, the Impact U17 lost 1-0 on Empire United’s turf.
 This time around, Nicolas Gagnon’s team set the record straight with a 5-0 win at home.

 The first three goals were scored by Moulay Abdallah Kanzi Belghiti, who had ample opportunities later in the game as well.
 In stoppage time, the Impact added two goals from Nassim Fadi and Zackiel Brault.

 In the first game against Empire United, the Impact U19 faced a team that shut down it’s opponent well, without getting on the ball too often.
 We had to wait until the end of the first half to see the Impact score.
 Mikale Fontaine scored first goal off a pass from Raphaël Garcia, who scored the second goal.
 Tristan Resendes scored the third goal in the end off the game to make it 3-0.

 After the game, Philippe Eullaffroy’s team went on the road to New Hampshire for its game the day after.

 Despite unfavourable weather conditions and a frozen field, the Impact U19 won its second game 3-0 against the FC Boston Bolts.
-Calin Calaidjoglu and Crisnovic N’Sa scored in the first half and Mikale Fontaine scored the last goal in the second half.
+Calin Calaidjoglu and Chrisnovic N’Sa scored in the first half and Mikale Fontaine scored the last goal in the second half.